-The following table summarizes the preliminary identifiable intangible assets acquired and their estimated weighted average useful life at the date of acquisition (in thousands):
+The following table summarizes the final identifiable intangible assets acquired and their estimated weighted average useful life at the date of acquisition (in thousands):

-Fair Value Weighted Average Useful Life
+-air Value Weighted Average Useful Life

 Developed technology \$ 25,700 5

 Trademarks 5,200 8

 Customer relationships 3,400 8

 Total intangible assets subject to amortization \$ 34,300

-Developed technology, most of which is protected by a patent portfolio, represents the fair value of CarStory's industry-specific Al powered analytics software.
+Developed technology, most of which is protected by a patent portfolio, represents the fair value of CarStory's industry-specific AI powered analytics software.
 Trademarks represent the CarStory trademarks, trade names and domain names.

-The fair values assigned to tangible and intangible assets acquired and liabilities assumed are based on management's estimates and assumptions and may be subject to change as additional information is received.
+The fair values assigned to tangible and intangible assets acquired and liabilities assumed are based on management's estimates and assumptions.
 The estimated fair value of the intangible assets acquired was determined using a discounted cash flow (DCF) method under the income approach.
 Under this approach, the Company estimates future cash flows and discounts these cash flows at a rate of return that reflects the Company's relative risk.
-The allocation of the total consideration transferred to the assets acquired, including intangible assets and goodwill, as well as the liabilities assumed is preliminary, pending the receipt of the final third-party valuation report.
+The allocation of the total consideration transferred to the assets acquired, including intangible assets and goodwill, as well as the liabilities assumed is final as of September 30, 2021.